acidmasculinity/acidmasculinity.github.io/collections/_recovery/former_book/meeink.md

 publisher: "Hawthorne Books"
 ---

-Man (born 1975) from South Philadelphia, U.S. enters and exits neo-Nazism, struggles with drug use.
+Man born 1975 in South Philadelphia, U.S. enters and exits neo-Nazism, struggles with drug use.